Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 If you’re in the UK and looking for the best low acid coffee, our Halcyon Decaf might be just what you need.

-This medium roast, with its smooth notes of dark chocolate, provides a satisfying and enjoyable experience without the high acidity that can cause issues for some drinkers.
+This medium roast, with its smooth notes of dark chocolate, offers a satisfying, enjoyable experience without the high acidity that can be problematic for some drinkers.

 It’s a standout among low acidity coffee options in the UK.